Skip to main content

 Metabolic syndrome develops when the body becomes less sensitive to insulin, the hormone that helps move glucose from the bloodstream into your cells for energy.
 When insulin signaling does not work well, blood sugar stays elevated, then is stored around the waistline, and the body shifts into a state of low-grade inflammation3.

-Other key player include:
+Other key players include:

 • Hormone imbalances, such as high cortisol from chronic stress or low adiponectin (the hormone that improves insulin sensitivity4)

-• Disrupted Lipid metabolism, leading to high triglycerides and low HDL cholesterol
+• Disrupted lipid metabolism, leading to high triglycerides and low HDL cholesterol

 Key Risk Factors for Metabolic Syndrome

-While genetics and age play a role, lifestyle is the biggest-driver.
+While genetics and age play a role, lifestyle is the biggest driver.
 Risk factors include:

 • Diet high in refined carbs, added sugars, and processed foods

-• Sedenatary lifestyle or being inactive
+• Sedentary lifestyle or being inactive

 • Chronic stress and poor sleep